gaia-adm/gaia-fleet/README.md

 # Gaia Fleet

 This repository contains a set of services for Gaia ADM project.

+## Build

+To build current image behind corporate proxy use `--build-arg` option (introduced with Docker 1.9)

 ## Initilization